Volunteer Handbook

 At the Alternator, we prioritize the artist’s vision and professional growth.

-When you volunteer here, you aren't just "watching a room"—you are protecting a space where difficult, beautiful, and experimental ideas can exist!
+When you volunteer here, you aren't just "watching a room".
+You are a steward for spaces where difficult, beautiful, and experimental ideas can exist!

 To understand the Alternator, you have to understand the Artist-Run Movement.